Supergirl in other media: Film

+Live-action

 Supergirl (1984)

 A feature film adaptation Supergirl was released in 1984, starring Helen Slater in her first motion picture role.
 Supergirl was a spin-off from the popular 1978 film Superman, and Marc McClure reprises his role of Jimmy Olsen.
 The film performed poorly at the box office and failed to impress critics or audiences; Peter O'Toole received a Golden Raspberry Award nomination for Worst Actor for his performance, while Faye Dunaway received a Worst Actress nomination for hers.
 Prior to its release, Supergirl was expected to be the first film of a series, and Helen Slater had a contract for three films, but Supergirls failure at the box office cancelled plans for a Supergirl II.

 Superman III

-Supergirl was originally planned for Superman III, in a treatment written by Ilya Salkind.
-In a bizarre twist from the comics, Supergirl was to be the surrogate daughter of Brainiac (who later is possessively in love with her) who falls in love with Superman, who in the film was to be portrayed as her lover instead of cousin, contrary to all previous depictions.
+Supergirl was originally planned to appear in Superman III, in a treatment written by Ilya Salkind.
+In a departure from the comic source material, Supergirl was to be the surrogate daughter of Brainiac (who later is possessively in love with her) and later falls in love with Superman, who was to be planned to be portrayed as her lover instead of cousin.